 This is part one of a four-part mystery series set in the seemingly innocent surroundings of a retirement village.
-A new installment will be published each Friday.
 Please note this is fiction and any similarity between real people and places is purely coincidental.

 SMILING PALMS PART ONE